Anniversary special: Interesting facts about the Eiffel Tower

-On the 126th anniversary of the Eiffel Tower's first official viewing, we hand-pick a few interesting facts about this popular symbol from France
+As Google celebrates the 126th anniversary of the Eiffel Tower's first official viewing by creating a Google Doodle.
+We hand-pick a few interesting facts about this popular symbol from France

 Man Made Marvel